 Robert retired in 2014 after 25 years of meritorious service from the NMSU College of Engineering, where he supported the DOE National Photovoltaics Program through the Southwest Region Solar Experiment Station, one of the original three DOE national PV research stations established in 1981.
 He led DOE international activities with a focus on Latin America.
 Robert was the Technical Manager for the DOE/USAID Mexico Renewable Energy Program managed by Sandia National Labs (SNL) from 1992-2005, where he conducted capacity building for Mexican engineers and communities, wrote technical specifications, and led implementation of over 5,000 solar and wind projects including mini-grids.
 He also led Sandia solar activities in Central America.
 He was the DOE Solar America Initiative Tiger Team Lead for Texas from 2006-08.

-Robert is the immediate past Chair of ASES.
+Robert is an ASES Fellow and the immediate past Chair of ASES.
 He is also the former Chair of the Texas Solar Energy Society and past President of the El Paso Solar Energy Association.
-He has conducted over 250 RE trainings and technology courses in over three dozen countries for more than 10,000 engineers, technicians, and financiers.
+He has conducted hundreds of RE trainings and technology courses in over three dozen countries for >10,000 engineers, technicians, and financiers.
 He is an assistant professor teaching solar and wind energy at NMSU College of Engineering.

-Robert has been the Team Leader with Sheladia Associates for implementing the Solar Photovoltaic Pumping for Agricultural Irrigation Project under the Asian Development Bank Power System Efficiency Improvement Project with the Bangladesh Rural Electrification Board (2019-22).
-He is also currently (2023) supporting USTDA PV feasibility assessments in Nigeria with SESI, as well as a 250 MW solar project in Mexico with Partnership International.
+Robert is the Team Leader with Sheladia Associates for implementing the Solar Photovoltaic Pumping for Agricultural Irrigation Project under the Asian Development Bank Power System Efficiency Improvement Project with the Bangladesh Rural Electrification Board (2019-24).
+He is also currently supporting USTDA PV mini-grid implementation in Nigeria with SESI, as well as a 330 MW utility scale solar project in Mexico with Partnership International for USTDA.

 Robert holds a B. S. in Mechanical Engineering from the University of Texas at Austin and a MBA from NMSU.
 He has co-authored 4 books, published over 150 papers/articles, and written over 100 RE technical reports on renewable energy technologies and projects.
 He is working on a Solar Water Pumping book currently for CRC Press.